Sue Rocca

 Sue Rocca (born 1949) is an American politician and former nurse from Michigan.
 Rocca was a Republican member of the Michigan House of Representatives and a member of the Macomb County Commission.

 Early life

 On May 12, 1949, Rocca was born as Sue Marshall in Delaware, Ohio.
 Rocca's father was Ralph Marshall.
 Rocca's mother was Sadie Marshall.
 Rocca graduated from Rutherford B. Hayes High School in Delaware, Ohio.

 Education

 Rocca attended Bowling Green State University in Bowling Green, Ohio.
-Rocca earned an Assocciate of Science degree in nursing from North Central Michigan College.
+Rocca earned an Associate of Science degree in nursing from North Central Michigan College.

 Career

 Rocca was a registered nurse.
 Rocca was a head nurse in the psychiatric ward of Lockwood MacDonald Hospital in Petoskey, Michigan.
 Rocca was also a nurse at William Beaumont Hospital in Troy, Michigan.

 In 1986, Rocca's political career began when she was appointed a member of the Michigan Health Occupations Council by Governor James Blanchard.
 Rocca served on this council until 1994.

 In 1992 Rocca was elected a member of the Macomb County Commission.

 On November 8, 1994, at age 45, Rocca won the election and became a Republican member of Michigan House of Representatives for District 30.
 On November 5, 1996 as an incumbent, Rocca won re-election and continued serving District 30.
 On November 3, 1998, as an incumbent, Rocca won the election and continued serving District 30.
 Rocca served until 2000.
 Rocca introduced several bills to focus anti-drug efforts.
 One of these criminalized the use of Ketamine.